xuzhongpeng/git_hooks/README.md

 git commit -m 'some messages'
 ```

-if it output following.Congratulations on your successful use of it.
+If it output following.Congratulations on your successful use of it.

 ```
 start pre-commit hook...               /